Zenkoku Jiren: Establishment

 By the mid-1920s, relations between the three factions of the Japanese labour movement had broken down and the period of collaboration was brought to an end.
 Many anarchists quit the Sōdōmei, leaving its 20,000 members and 35 tade unions in the hands of the reformist leadership.
 In 1923, the anarchist Shinyūkai and Seishinkai unions merged together into a single printers' union, which counted 3,850 members in total.
-In 1925, the Bolsheviks likewise split from the Sōdōmei and established the Japanese Labour Union Council (日本労働組合評議委員会), which counted 12,500 members between 32 trade unions.
+In 1925, the Bolsheviks likewise split from the Sōdōmei and established the Japanese Labour Union Council, which counted 12,500 members between 32 trade unions.
 On 24 May 1926, 400 anarcho-syndicalist delegates attended a conference in Asakusa, where they established the All-Japan Libertarian Federation of Labour Unions (全国労働組合自由連合会), commonly abbreviated as Zenkoku Jiren.
 Ishikawa Sanshirō was among the founding members.

-The anarcho-syndicalist federation brought together 25 trade unions, which represented 8,372 members between them.
+Zenkoku Jiren brought together 25 trade unions, which represented 8,372 members between them.
 Regional trade union federations were established in Chūgoku, Hokkaido, Kansai and Kantō.
 It also included individual trade unions which represented printworkers, mechanics, confectioners, textile workers and tenant farmers, as well as assorted workers from other industrial sectors.
-The organisation was decentralised, with its only central body consisting of a four-person "liaison committee" (連絡 委員).
+The organisation was decentralised, with its only central body consisting of a four-person "liaison committee".
 Zenkoku Jiren was the smallest of the three trade union federations at the time.

-The founding conference adopted a number of resolutions for the new organisation.
+The founding conference in May 1926 adopted a number of resolutions for the new organisation.
 It was completely opposed to politics, rejecting any affiliation between trade unions and political parties.
 It also took a hostile line against trade unions which it considered to be a threat to working-class interests, and called for its activists to forcibly break up their meetings.
 As most Japanese workers were not organised into trade unions, Zenkoku Jiren specifically sought to organise these unaffiliated workers and convince them of libertarian syndicalist practices.
 Zenkoku Jiren demanded numerous reforms, including the establishment of the eight-hour working day, measures to curb seasonal unemployment among day labourers and the abolition of laws it considered to be oppressive.
 It also resolved to establish industrial unions, to persuade independent unions to join the federation, and to eventually create a network of libertarian labour unions in East Asia.